 Hostname Enforce Publish Policy Complete or partial matches with the hostname of the SSH server.
 Server is in inventory only mode or inventory and publish policy mode.
 Server Group Name Server Group Owner Complete or partial matches with the name of the server group to which the SSH servers belong.
 Complete or partial matches with the Active Directory username of the user who owns the server group to which the server belongs.
 The Orchestrator owner can only be set by a Keyfactor Command user with the SSH Enterprise Admin role.
-Complete or partial matches with the orchestrator controlling the SSH servers.
+Complete or partial matches with the orchestrator user with the oon Enterprise Adminitole.

+controlling the SSH servers.